MarcoGorelli/polars-plugins-tutorial/docs/noop.md

 ```Rust
   #[polars_expr(output_type=Int64)]
 ```
-, forget about `fn same_output_type`, and be done with it, you code will work just fine.
+then forget about `fn same_output_type` and be done with it, you code will work just fine.
 However, just because you don't need lazy execution now doesn't mean you won't need it later as you scale or productionise, so let's take steps to get it right.